ateeti/MAAE/Homework2.md

 iii.
 Is the coefficient on female in part (ii) statistically significant?
 Comparethis with (7.18) and comment.

 - t score on female in part ii) is -8.27, p-value is 0.000.
 So the coefficient is significantly significant.
-But in (7.18) the t score of $femal \cdot edu$ is only $-0.0056/0.0131 \approx -0.43$, which is because the coefficient is the gender differential when $educ = 0$ and it is not a reasonable number.
+But in (7.18) the t score of $femal \cdot edu$ is only $-0.0056/0.0131 \approx -0.43$, which is because the coefficient is the gender differential when $educ = 0$ and it is not a reasonable condition.

 --------------------------------------------------------
 ### <strong>C16</strong>